 Of course, it wasn’t.

-Life was just a lot more expensive and miserable.
+In London, life was just a lot more expensive and miserable.

-And all that dream job bullshit never happened.
+And that dream job bullshit never happened.
 I ended up buried in a blue-carpeted office with windows sealed with cement, and spent every spare minute applying for jobs, more jobs I didn’t want.

 But I didn’t want to destroy my self-esteem, I didn’t want to realise that there was something wrong with me, so I just kept repeating myself that my dream job would be out there.
-Plus, my CV was being successful: nearly every time I was applying for a job, I was getting the interview.
+Plus, my CV was being successful: nearly every time I applied for a job, I was getting the interview.

 As a result, a queue of friends started asking for help to rewrite their CVs.